course-details-portlet

 Further on evaluation

 The group report forms the basis for evaluation.
-Each group will have the opportunity to present its work and receive feedback from the examiner.
-An examiner’s guide will be prepared and published on Blackboard shortly after submission.
+Each group will have the opportunity to present their work and receive feedback from the examiner.
+An assessment guide will be prepared and made available shortly after submission.

-A minimum of 75% participation is required in the fieldwork, in lectures during the fieldwork, and in the preparation of the group’s report.
+75% attendance is required in fieldwork, lectures, exercises during fieldwork, and in preparing the group report.

 Required previous knowledge